-The principal means to adapt a workflow to the needs of a stakeholder, is by describing the behaviour of tasks using policies.
+The principal means to adapt a workflow to the needs of a stakeholder, is by intervening on the behaviour of the tasks using policies.

-The STPOWLA user can refer to the state of the execution of the workflow, in terms of attributes, i.e. properties of individual tasks or of the whole workflow.
-Attributes can be introduced at different times: a few of them are predefined, i.e. they come with STPOWLA and are applicable to any task or workflow.
+STPOWLA users can refer to the state of the execution of the workflow, in terms of attributes, i.e. properties of individual tasks or of the whole workflow.
+Attributes, with their types, can be introduced at different moments of the development: a few of them are predefined, i.e. they come with STPOWLA and are applicable to any task or workflow.
 Most of the attributes are part of the domain specific specialization of the APPEL component of STPOWLA, i.e. they come from the ontology of a particular business domain.
 Finally, each task can have its own attributes.

 Predefined attributes include automation, which permits to constrain how the task has to be executed, actorRole, which is bound to the role interacting with the system to fulfill a task, if any, and actorId, which is bound to the identity of the actor playing the requested role, if any.
-Attributes have types.
-For instance, automation takes values in {automatic, interactive}, and the first value excludes the involvement of humans in the fulfillment of the task. actorId is a String, as is actorRole, which has 'user' as default value.
+The type of automation {automatic, interactive}, and the first value excludes the involvement of humans in the fulfillment of the task. actorId is a String, as is actorRole, which has ''user'' as default value.